-- The voice coil magnetic field is now the opposite of the permanent magnet which attracts it and the cone begins to move from front to rear (instead of the original rear to front).
+- The voice coil magnetic field is now the opposite of the permanent magnet that attracts it and the cone begins to move from front to rear (instead of the original rear to front).

-- As the signal continues the speaker cone moves in reverse, creating the other half of the sound waves created by the movement of air.
+- As the signal continues the cone moves in reverse, creating the other half of the sound waves created by the movement of air.